Trump makes surprise Afghanistan trip, voices hope for ceasefire

 Trump acknowledged U.S. troop levels were “substantially” coming down but did not provide a specific number.

-“We’re going to stay until such time as we have a deal or we have total victory, and they want to make a deal very badly,” Trump.
+At the same time, however, Trump suggested he was willing to have U.S. forces stay in Afghanistan for the long-term, if needed.

-Earlier this month the Afghan Taliban released American and Australian university professors held hostage for more than three years, lifting hopes for a peace push that Trump himself declared dead earlier this year.
+“We’re going to stay until such time as we have a deal or we have total victory.
+And they want to make a deal very badly,” Trump said.

-Reporting by Humeyra Pamuk; Writing by Phil Stewart; Editing by Alistair Bell
+Reporting by Humeyra Pamuk and Idrees Ali; Writing by Phil Stewart; Editing by Alistair Bell and Daniel Wallis